-The basic loss / earning per share is calculated based on the Group's losses / profits attributable to the equity holders of the Company divided by the weighted average number of shares in issue of 525,630,328 (2021 - 525,630,328) shares during the financial year.
+The basic loss per share is calculated based on the Group's losses attributable to the equity holders of the Company divided by the weighted average number of shares in issue of 525,630,328 (2022 - 525,630,328) shares during the financial year.

-Fully diluted loss per share for the financial year ended 2022 were calculated on the Group's losses attributable to the equity holders of the Company divided by 525,630,328 (2021 - 525,630,328) ordinary shares.
+Fully diluted loss per share for the financial year ended 2023 were calculated on the Group's losses attributable to the equity holders of the Company divided by 525,630,328 (2022 - 525,630,328) ordinary shares.
 Dilutive potential ordinary shares are deemed to have been converted into ordinary shares at the beginning of the year or if later, the date of the issue of the potential ordinary shares.
 The number of ordinary shares is calculated based on the weighted average number of shares in issue during financial year.
 There were no adjustments for any potential effects arising from the exercise of employee share options into ordinary shares since the options had expired in May 2021.
-There is no outstanding share options as at 31 December 2022 and 2021.
-The basic and diluted losses per share for the year ended 31 December 2022 (2021: basic and diluted earnings per share) are the same.
+There is no outstanding share options as at 31 December 2023 and 2022.
+The basic and diluted losses per share for the year ended 31 December 2023 and 2022 are the same.

-The following table reflects the weighted average number of ordinary shares used in the computation of basic and diluted loss / earnings per share for the years ended 31 December:
+The following table reflects the weighted average number of ordinary shares used in the computation of basic and diluted loss/earnings per share for the years ended 31 December:

-2022 2021 The Group Weighted average number of ordinary shares for the purpose of - basic loss / earnings per share 525,630,328 525,630,328 - diluted loss / earnings per share 525,630,328 525,630,328
+2023 2022 The Group Weighted average number of ordinary shares for the purpose of - basic loss / earnings per share 525,630,328 525,630,328 - diluted loss / earnings per share 525,630,328 525,630,328

-9 Plant and equipment
+10 Plant and equipment